 If your doctor suspects you have pancreatic cancer or a pancreatic NET, you will undergo tests to confirm the diagnosis.
 The tests will also show where in the pancreas the cancer is, and whether it has spread to nearby organs or other parts of the body.
 This is called staging.

 Tests may include blood tests, a CT scan and other imaging tests, endoscopic tests and tissue sampling (biopsy).
 The tests you have will depend on the symptoms, type and stage of the cancer.
 You will not have all the tests described below.
 Some are only used to detect pancreatic NETs.

-Blood tests can check how well your liver and kidneys are working and provide a full blood count.
-However, blood tests alone are not used to diagnose pancreatic cancer.
+Blood tests can check your blood count and determine how well your liver and kidneys are working.
+Blood tests are used together with other test results to diagnose pancreatic cancer.

 A CT (computerised tomography) scan is a type of x-ray that takes pictures of several organs at the same time.
 These pictures are put together to create a three-dimensional picture of your body.
 CT scans are usually done at a hospital or a radiology clinic.